skanur/Puzzle/README.md

     vagrant init skanur/manycore
     vagrant plugin install vagrant-vbguest
     ```

 ### Development

 1. Once you have installed the box, you can start the Virtualbox with following commands.
+On Windows, you might need to use a 3rd party client to SSH.
+The username and password for the container is `vagrant`.

     ```bash
     vagrant up